angular/angular/aio/content/guide/angular-compiler-options.md

 * By default, the compiler replaces decorators with a static field in the class, which allows advanced tree-shakers like [Closure compiler](https://github.com/google/closure-compiler) to remove unused classes.

 * The `decorators` value leaves the decorators in place, which makes compilation faster.
 TypeScript emits calls to the` __decorate` helper.
-Use `--emitDecoratorMetadata` for runtime reflection (but note taht the resulting code will not properly tree-shake.
+Use `--emitDecoratorMetadata` for runtime reflection (but note that the resulting code will not properly tree-shake.

 ### `annotateForClosureCompiler`